Ammarkb/Javascript_project/analog_clock/README.md

-# analogue clock
+# Javascript_project # analogue clock

-An analogue clock that uses JavaScript and the Canvas Web API
+An analogue clock that uses JavaScript.
-# Javascript_project